Crazy rich and poor Asians.

 How much is she charging for that food?
 Well, that will depend on how much her rent is, and cost of materials and salaries and utilities and a million other expenses – but I bet, with her world-renowned reputation, she is charging way more than poor people can afford – the same class of poor people whose recipes she stole.

 The cretinous poverty-loving message of ALWAYS BE MY MAYBE outshines its underlying achievements.
 Crowding through the door that CRAZY RICH ASIANS kicked down, Randall Park and Ali Wong co-write, co-produce and co-star in this film where Asians play all the lead roles, with Park even contributing to his movie band’s shit hip hop songs, which he performs vocals on quite authentically.
-Despite the movie being so callously cookie-cutter and formulaic and wrong-headed, I have unbounded respect for filmmakers who bring their product to completion through the drowning ignorant hell ride called the American Film Industry.
+Despite the movie being so callously cookie-cutter and formulaic and wrong-headed, I have unbounded respect for filmmakers who bring their product to completion through the stultifying ignorant hell ride called the American Film Industry.
 And with the added adversity of promoting a niche demographic that Whitey Hollywood doesn’t see as bankable.
 All with a director making her feature film debut (Nahnatchka Khan).
 Power!